tlong-ds/mbti_persona/README.md

 This project was conducted as a mid-term assignment for course 'Programming for Data Science', with Dr. Nguyen Tuan Long as the lecturer.

+Click this link to view the app: https://mbtipersona.streamlit.app/

 Contributors to the project:

 Ly Thanh Long